jojobear13/shinpokered/README.md

   - MD5 Hash: 50927e843568814f7ed45ec4f944bd8b
 - The "_origback" patches are alternatives that keep the original back sprites.

+Note: The BPS format looks for a matching SHA-1 or CRC32 ROM checksum such that it will not allow you to patch over an incorrect or corrupted ROM file.
+If you are having patching problems, verify your ROM file has the correct checksum using an online tool such as the one found at https://www.toolsley.com/crcmulti.html

 ***Includes Pokemon Green and Japanese Red!***
 - The compiler primarily builds the graphics and cerulean cave layout back to the original japanese release.